 A. Refer to the Dates and Fees page for this information.

 Q. Where can I find the courses offered for the winter session?

-A. All of our course listings can be found on this website.
+A. Course listings can be found on this website.
 Please refer to PAWS for the most updated information.
 Course offerings are subject to change.

 Q. Once I register for a course, can it be cancelled?

 A. Yes, winter courses can be cancelled due to low enrollment.
 Instructors will be given the option to run a low-enrolled course as a special arrangement; however, they are under no obligation to do so.
 If you are wondering about your course’s enrollment, the total number of students enrolled in the class can be found on PAWS.
 If a course is cancelled, emails will be sent to students’ TCNJ accounts.
 Course offerings are subject to change.

 Q. How many courses can I register for during the winter session?

 A. A student may register for one course during the winter session.